magento/devdocs/guides/v2.0/config-guide/multi-master/multi-master_manual.md

 {% endhighlight %}

 ### Configure the sales database {#config-ee-multidb-sql-oms-run}
-Run each script in the order in which you created it as follows:
+Run the preceding script:

 1. Log in to your MySQL database as the `root` or administrative user:

         mysql -u root -p
-2. At the `mysql>` prompt, run each script as follows:
+2. At the `mysql>` prompt, run the script as follows:

         source <path>/<script>.sql